jackdobinson/aopp_obs_toolchain/USAGE.md

 When operating on a FITS file there are often multiple extensions, the axes ordering is unknown, and you may only need a subset of the data.
 Therefore, where possible scripts accept a *fits specifier* instead of a path.
 The format is a follows:

-A string that describes which FITS file to load, the extension (i.e backplane) name or number to use enclosed in curly brackets, the slices (i.e. sub-regions) that should be operated upon in [python slice syntax](#python-slice-syntax), and the data axes to operate on as a [tuple](#python-tuple-syntax) or as a [python dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) with strings as keys and [tuples](#python-tuple-syntax) as values.
+A string that describes which FITS file to load, the extension (i.e backplane) name or number to use enclosed in curly brackets, the slices (i.e., sub-regions) that should be operated upon in [python slice syntax](#python-slice-syntax), and the data axes to operate on as a [tuple](#python-tuple-syntax) or as a [python dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) with strings as keys and [tuples](#python-tuple-syntax) as values.

 See the appendix for a [quick introduction to the FITS format](#fits-file-format-information) for a description of why this information is needed, and why [axis numbers are different between FITS and Python](#fits-data-order).